 Reports of stalking, defined as “conduct directed at a specific person that would cause a reasonable person to feel fear,” increased by 72 percent since the previous year.
 Reed Layton, senior director of Public Safety, commented that the increase is a result of more students on campus and more forms of communication like emails and texts between students.

 “We take stalking and domestic violence very seriously,” Layton said.
 “Over the last three to four years, [cyber-stalking] has been out of control.
 Before, you didn’t have that, and now it’s way up.”

 Drug law referrals also doubled over the previous year.
 In contrast, the number of alcohol violations decreased.
 Liquor law arrests were down 27 percent and liquor law referrals were down 41 percent.

 “An increase in the past two or three years is marijuana possessions,” Layton said.
-“If an officer goes into a room and seems some paraphernalia, some clips, and stuff and a little bit of marijuana he might not do an arrest.
-He might just do a report, seize the evidence and do it as a referral to Student Life.”
+“If an officer goes into a room and sees some paraphernalia, some clips, and stuff and a little bit of marijuana he might not do an arrest.
+He might just do a report, seize the evidence, and do it as a referral to Student Life.”

-A referral means that a violation and disciplinary action is handled by the university, as opposed to taken into custody and arrested.
+A referral means that a violation and disciplinary action are handled by the university, as opposed to being taken into custody and arrested.

 There was also a sharp decline in burglaries, which decreased from 44 incidents to 12 between 2016 and 2017.

 “Last year we had a string of burglaries during the holidays…we did apprehend [the suspects] and the cases were all closed,” Layton said in reference to the decreased number of burglaries.